Comprehensive Microscopic Theory for Coupling of Longitudinal--Transverse Fields and Individual--Collective Excitations: Discussion

 \section{Discussion}

-In the present formulation of (\ref{eq:selfA}) and its matrix form (\ref{eq:self-matrix}), the optical response of the nanostructures is described in terms of $\bm{\mathcal{J}}_{\nu \mu} (\bm{x})$.
+In the self-consistent formulation in Eq.\ (\ref{eq:selfA}) and its matrix form (\ref{eq:exSCmat}) with Eq.\ (\ref{eq:exSCmatXi}), the optical response of the nanostructures is described in terms of $\bm{\mathcal{J}}_{\nu \mu} (\bm{x})$.
 The electron eigenstates $|\mu \rangle$ contribute to the optical response via $\bm{\mathcal{J}}_{\nu \mu} (\bm{x})$ in the susceptibility.
 When one prepares the $|\mu \rangle$ of $\hat{H}_0$, including the Coulomb interaction at equilibrium, the nanostructure optical responses, e.g., the plasmon--polariton and SPE spectra, are obtained within a theoretical framework for the prepared eigenstates.
-Recently, the first-principles calculation for a nanostructure or a nanoscale cluster of atoms was developed~\cite{Kumar19,Zhang17,Chapkin18,Senanayake19,Ma15,Schira19,Lu19}, where the electronic states with the electron--electron interaction (the L component of the EM field) are evaluated precisely.
-In those previous studies, however, the T field was not self-consistently considered.
+The first-principles calculation for a nanostructure or a nanoscale cluster of atoms was developed~\cite{Kumar19,Zhang17,Chapkin18,Senanayake19,Ma15,Schira19,Lu19,Svendsen21}, where the electronic states with the electron--electron interaction (the L component of the EM field) are evaluated precisely.
+In {many} previous studies, however, the T field was not self-consistently considered.
 In our formulation, both components of the EM fields are determined self-consistently on the mesoscopic scale.
-Further, if one employs the equilibrium states evaluated in the first-principles calculation in our formulation, the T fields generated by the electronic responses and the electron—electron interactions are taken into account~\cite{com1}.
+Further, if one employs the equilibrium states evaluated in the first-principles calculation in our formulation, the T fields generated by the electronic responses and the electron--electron interactions are taken into account~\cite{com1}.
 Hence, our approach provides an important and convenient framework for investigations of mesoscopic plasmonics and photonics.

-The present formulation is based on the classical Maxwell equations for the incident and induced EM fields.
-As the induced L field describes part of the electron--electron interaction, the quantum Maxwell equations for the EM fields are required for the higher-order electron correlations.
+The present formulation is based on the classical Maxwell's equations for the incident and induced EM fields.
+As the induced L field describes part of the electron--electron interaction, the quantum Maxwell's equations for the EM fields are required for the higher-order electron correlations.
 For the linear response framework discussed in this paper, however, the classical treatment of the fields is equivalent to the quantum treatment.